Abibubble/milestone2-harry-potter-quiz/README.md

 * There is a clear Instructions page, that details exactly how the quiz works.
 * This is easily accessible from every page.
 * The instructions on the main pages themselves are clear to read and easy to understand.
-* Every page is fully visible on a browser window, nothing requires scrolling down to view it.
+* Every page is fully visible on a browser window, nothing requires scrolling down to view it, other than when the user is in landscape orientation on a mobile or tablet.

 ##### I want to be able to easily navigate throughout the site.
 * On every page, there is a button to take the user to Home, Instructions, or to toggle the audio on or off.